Free Shipping on Purchase of 2 BedSheets or More

 The mirror work in these fabrics and dress materials make the heads turn, especially when they come in contact with the sun rays or lights.
 It starts to sparkle and gleam making all wonder for a minute at least looking at its preparation and design patterns.
 This mirror work is known as “Shisha”.
 Usually, the different shapes and sizes of the mirror are surrounded by the embroidery in the fabric.
 Even there are different types of mirror works, for very small and minute mirror works, Jats community people are experts for stitching colorful and shady threads around small pieces of mirrors.
 Not only has the Jats community practiced this, but also the Lohanas, Mutwas and Harijans communities too.

 Heer Bharat is embroidery where design is filled with thread work.
-This filling is done either by button-hole stitch or long and short (double satin) stitch.
-It is being done on hand woven and hand spun cotton and woolen garments.
+This filing is done either by button-hole stitch or long and short (double satin) stitch.
+It is being done on handwoven and hand-spun cotton and woolen garments.
 Motifs of geometrical shapes, animals, flora and fauna can also be seen.

-Heer Bharat embroidery is spreading to length and breadth across the country and people are starting to apply their own innovative thoughts in the stitching work and design patters to make it look more vivid.
-In ancient days, this artwork is confined only to certain garments, but as time passed by, it is being worked on bridal and groom wears sherwanis and decorative household items.
+Heer Bharat embroidery is spreading to length and breadth across the country and people are starting to apply their own innovative thoughts in the stitching work and design patterns to make it look more vivid.
+In ancient days, this artwork was confined only to certain garments, but as time passed by, it is being worked on bridal and groom wears sherwanis and decorative household items.

-This art has resemblance to the embroidery works done in the Kutch and Kathiawar.
+This art has a resemblance to the embroidery works done in the Kutch and Kathiawar.
 Thread work is done to create designs in the fabric.
-The threads are filled and stitched using button hole and satin double stitch method.
+The threads are filled and stitched using the buttonhole and satin double stitch method.